FAQ: What you need to know about volunteering with help2kids in Tanzania and Malawi

 Can I pay for the visa with a card or do I need cash?

-Tanzania/Malawi: You will need to pay for your visa in US dollars.
+Malawi: You will need to pay for your visa cash in US dollars.

 Should I bring US dollars?

-Tanzania: You will need to bring US dollars to pay for your visa, and you can also pay for your airport transfer to the Friendly Gecko in dollars ($30).
+Tanzania: You will need to bring US dollars to pay for your airport transfer to the Campus (unless you have Tanzanian Schillings already).
 However, apart from this, it is not necessary to bring US dollars with you, unless this is how you prefer to manage your money.
 If you choose to bring US dollars, remember that only notes issued after 2006 are accepted, and larger bills ($50-$100) will give you a better exchange rate.

 Malawi: You will need US dollars to pay for your visa on arrival.
 We recommend bringing some USD with you to pay for the pick-up and to exchange on your first days.
 It is also possible to pay in USD at the tourist resorts.